 Wisteria is one of the most well-known vines, and the most vigorous, too.
 It’s known for its invasiveness as well as its large clusters of delicate lilac-colored flower petals.

 If you plant wisteria, you need to be committed to pruning it, otherwise, it’ll end up overtaking your house or yard.
 If you prune it correctly, however, you’ll be rewarded with fragrant blooms that add endless character and a peaceful quality to your home.
-For detailed information on how to grow and care for wisteria, check out this post!
+For detailed information on how to grow and care for wisteria, check out my detailed post here!

 Clematis is beloved by those who grow flowering vines because there are so many varieties to choose from.
 In fact, there are more than 300 different types of clematis flowers, which gives you the opportunity to choose which one you like the most.
 Make sure to research which variety grows well in your zone, too.